hero-node/hero-cli/README.md

-# Hero-CLI
+# Hero-cli

 Create Hero apps with no build configuration.

 * [Getting Started](#getting-started) – How to create a new app.
-* [User Guide](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md) – How to develop apps bootstrapped with Hero App.
+* [User Guide](https://github.com/hero-mobile/docs/hero-cli) – How to develop apps bootstrapped with Hero App.

 Hero App works on Android, iOS, and Modem browser.<br>
 If something doesn’t work please [file an issue](https://github.com/hero-mobile/hero-cli/issues/new).